crispybaconNZ/DB_LD50/README.md

 * turrets: fire at enemies
 * barriers: block enemies' progress
 * mines: do a large amount of damage to an enemy that comes into contact with the mine.
+* sniper towers: slow rate-of-fire but enormous range and damage

 ### Game Over conditions
 The game is over if: